Meet the student who runs an alpaca farm

 If you don't have much relevant experience (or the necessary funds and land) but want to work with animals, get in touch with your local petting zoo and see if they have any roles with a little less responsibility!

-Owning and running an alpaca farm isn't for everyone, so here are 50 business ideas to start at uni.
+Owning and running an alpaca farm isn't for everyone, so here are dozens of business ideas to start at uni.